Shuffle/Shuffle-docs/handbook/engineering/app_development.md

 ![Shuffle-workflow-categories](https://github.com/frikky/shuffle-workflows/blob/master/images/categories_circle_dark.png)

 ### Difficulty of creation
-The categories above are sorted as per their percieved difficulty to understand and build for, from easiest to hardest.
+The categories above are sorted as per their perceived difficulty to understand and build for, from easiest to hardest.
 This doesn't just include the platforms individually, but how they're integrated with other platforms.
-If you're new to security, we highly encourage starting in range 1-5, but if you wan't a challenge - move on :)
+If you're new to security, we highly encourage starting in range 1-5, but if you want a challenge - move on :)

 ## Before you start
 We want to make security a more collaborative space, but everyones trying to lock you into their services.
 We're trying to stop that by using standards that work outside of Shuffle.
 Apps that are shared are made public through [Security-Openapi](https://github.com/frikky/security-openapis) [Shuffle-Apps (Python)](https://github.com/frikky/shuffle-apps), then searchable with the help of Algolia.com.
 By making it and sharing using our app creator you will also stop any gatekeeping in the automation industry, as we also allow others to automate in a good way.